Easy Thrift Store Candle Holder Makeover

 I can’t say I frequent many thrift stores basically for the same reason I don’t go to the Dollar Store – my children would destroy everything in the store.
 And that’s basically what happened…

-We went to a local thrift store called Thriftique (if you’re in Pittsburgh here’s their website).
-I was in HEAVEN and the kids saw a big open space with furniture and thought that meant they should sprint around and jump on everything….
+We went to a local thrift store.
+I was in HEAVEN and the kids saw a big open space with furniture and thought that meant they should sprint around and jump on everything…

 Not only did I find amazing antique candleholders to use for this project, but a bunch of other milk glass vases that I’ll be using for some upcoming projects.
-And all for only a couple dollars a piece!
-Of course I ended up spending $60 so you can imagine all the little antiques I picked up 😉
+And all for only a couple of dollars a piece!
+Of course, I ended up spending $60, so you can imagine all the little antiques I picked up 😉

-I researched online and stumbled upon this product (affiliate link).
-Basically it’s a wax metallic finish that brings back shine to old metal decor.
+I researched online and stumbled upon this Rub n Buff Antique Gold Gilding Wax (affiliate link).
+Basically, it’s a wax metallic finish that brings back the shine to old metal decor.

 I found the “Gold Leaf” finish at Michaels and went to work!

-It says to apply in a circular fashion but I just rubbed it on however I could.
+It says to apply it in a circular fashion, but I just rubbed it on however I could.
 You can see an immediate difference!

 They would look perfect styled on open shelves, on a tablescape, or even in a wedding centerpiece!